 DONATE TO THE LMI

-The LMI is very grateful for any amount of donation.
+The LMI is very grateful for donations of any amount.
 We are a Registered Educational Charity, Number 210112.
 Making a donation to the LMI is easy and we can accept donations in a variety of ways.

 Ways to Donate